 Sant Joan traditions: Fire

 "La Flama del Canigó" "Qui encén foc per Sant Joan no es crema en tot l'any" means "He who lights the fire for Sant Joan will not burn all year."
 The most important element of the festival of Sant Joan is fire.
 The tradition is to light the bonfires a flame called "La Flama del Canigó" - "the flame of Canigò."
-This flame is from the peak of a holy mountain called Canigò (2784m) in the French Pyrenees mountains in the former part of North Catalunya.
+This flame is from the peak of a holy mountain named Canigò (2784m) in the French Pyrenees mountains in the former part of North Catalunya.
 The tradition of the flame of Canigò was started in 1955 as a symbol of Catalan culture.
 The original flame is kept alive in the kitchen the museum of Casa Pairal by the Castellet de Perpinyàn.
-At dawn on 23 June every year a fire is lit using the flame on the peak of Canigò and from there the flame is spread throughout the Catalan regions of France and Spain to light the fires of Sant Joan.
+At dawn on 23rd June every year a fire is lit using the flame on the peak of Canigò and from there the flame is spread throughout the Catalan regions of France and Spain to light the fires of Sant Joan.
 In the week before Sant Joan hundreds of volunteers carry the flame from the Pyrenees to city councils, county councils and cultural organizations in more than 350 municipalities in the "Països Catalans" which include the Catalan areas of France.
 It is estimated around 3000 bonfires, called "hogueras" in Spanish or "fogueres" in Catalan, are lit on 23 June with a flame from the peak of Canigó.
-La Flama del Canigó can usually been seen in Barcelona on 23rd June at 19:00 - 7pm at Plaça de Sant Jaume in the gothic area of Barcelona after touring the city streets.
-From here local torch teams light their torches and carry the Canigo flame to start Sant Joan fires around Barcelona and nearby towns.
-The Flama del Canigó event on Placa de Sant Jaume also features Barcelona's eagle "Àliga de Barcelona and Gegants - a giant's dance.
+La Flama del Canigó arrives in Barcelona on 23rd June at 18:30 in 2014 at Plaça de Sant Jaume in the gothic area of Barcelona after touring the city streets.
+From here local torch teams light their torches and carry the Canigo flame to light around 20 Sant Joan bonfires in the neighbourhoods "barris" of Barcelona.
+The Flama del Canigó event on Placa de Sant Jaume also features Barcelona's mythical eagle "Àliga de Barcelona" and dancing gegants - the giant's dance.
 The event finishes at 20:00 - 8pm with fireworks from the roof of the Barcelona city hall.